-The Foundation has reviewed all events occurring from June 30, 2021 through December 10, 2021, the date the financial statements were issued.
-Management is not aware of any subsequent events that would require recognition or disclosure in the financial statements.
+The Foundation has reviewed all events occurring from June 30, 2022 through December 15, 2022, the date the financial statements were issued.
+Management is not aware of any subsequent events that would require recognition or disclosure in the financial statements, other than those disclosed in Note 6.